Merlin-Lovers-Anonymous/cyber-blog/content/posts/CyberDiscord Open 2023 Windows Server Writeup.md

 In total, I was able to find 7 user auditing vulns, which I'm pretty sure is all there was.

 ## Prohibited files - 2
 Next, I went through the many unwanted software present on the computer.
 First I removed the `Cain.zip` from Forensics 1.
-Cain and Abel is a password cracking tool for Windows so it shouldn't be on the system. +1 vuln.
+Cain and Abel is a password cracking tool for Windows so it shouldn't be on the system.

 Again using the Everything tool, I selected media files and filtered them to not show files in `C:\WinSxS` as there's a lot of junk in there.
 Scrolling down a bit or sorting by date will reveal 4 media files.
 Deleting them got me another vuln.